 The issues and problems that we have raised on behalf of employers are not new.
 As such, there is no time left for complacency in the Queensland VET sector when it comes to the need for reform.
-In this submission, we have presented what we believe is the most compelling case for change, particularly with respect to TAFE as the major public provider of VET.
-The sector, as it currently operates, does not fulfil its purpose of preparing people for jobs that exist, or will exist, in Queensland.
-However, we are confident that the framework of recommendations that we have developed provides a clear and workable path for positive reform of TAFE system and the VET sector more broadly.
+In this submission, we have presented what we believe is the most compelling case for change: the VET sector, as it currently operates, does not fulfil its purpose of preparing people for jobs that exist, or will exist, in Queensland.
+If this is not rectified, the consequences for our economy will be dire.
+However, we are confident that the framework of recommendations that we have developed provides a clear and workable path for positive reform of the VET sector.
+We believe that this framework is consistent with the ambitious economic goals that the Government has set for Queensland.